Malaysian Resources Corporation Bhd

 How much of Malaysian Resources's waste is recycled or recovered?

 In 2023, Malaysian Resources reported a total waste generation of 4,722 metric tonnes, of which 8.11% was recovered through recycling, reuse, or composting.
-This low recovery rate highlights limited waste diversion and suggests that Malaysian Resources may be relying more heavily on landfill or incineration, underscoring opportunities for stronger resource recovery initiatives.
+This low recovery rate highlights limited waste diversion and suggests that Malaysian Resources may be relying more heavily on landfill or incineration, underscoring opportunities for stronger resource recovery initiatives. a

 Has Malaysian Resources reduced its environmental waste footprint over time?

-Since 2020, Malaysian Resources's total waste generation decreased by 41.08%, including a further 33.8% drop in 2023, highlighting a consistent and deliberate reduction in waste production over time.
+Since 2020, Malaysian Resources's total waste generation decreased by 41.08%, including a further 33.8% drop in 2023, highlighting a consistent and deliberate reduction in waste production over time. a

-Over the same period, Malaysian Resources's waste recovery rate increased by 3.68%.
+Over the same period, Malaysian Resources's waste recovery rate increased by 3.68%. a

 Malaysian Resources’s Waste Recovery vs. Disposal Over Time